James Blake (tennis): Personal life

 Blake married publicist Emily Snider in Del Mar, California, in 2012.
-The couple have two daughters.
+The couple have two daughters and live in Solana Beach.

 Blake enjoys golf and basketball and is a fan of the New York Mets.
 He was featured on Bravo's second edition of Celebrity Poker Showdown but placed 2nd after losing to Maura Tierney.

 Blake was also a red pro on Full Tilt Poker, though he has not been active there since shortly before Black Friday.
 He appeared in People magazine's Sexiest Man Alive issue.
 He is good friends with singer/songwriter John Mayer, who also attended Fairfield High School.
 When Blake was invited by Virginia's Anthem to do a cancer charity game honoring his late father, he invited Mayer, Andy Roddick, and Gavin DeGraw to perform.

 2015 NYPD incident

 On September 9, 2015, Blake was thrown down to the sidewalk, handcuffed, and arrested by a plainclothes New York City Police Department officer in front of the Grand Hyatt New York after being mistaken for a suspect of interest.
 The officers were relying on a witness and photo of a suspect that looked similar to Blake: they mistook him for a credit-card fraud suspect staying in the same hotel.
 Commissioner William Bratton apologized for the mistake and stated the "arrest raised serious questions about [the officer's] actions" but denied allegations of racism.
-Blake sued, but withdrew his claim, saying he wasn't looking for financial compensation, "on the condition that the city establish a legal fellowship to investigate police misconduct and advocate for victims of brutality."
+Blake sued, but withdrew his claim, saying he was not looking for financial compensation, "on the condition that the city establish a legal fellowship to investigate police misconduct and advocate for victims of brutality."

 The violence of the arrest has prompted Blake to take a more active stand on police brutality against minorities.
-He has requested a meeting with Bratton and New York Mayor Bill de Blasio.
+He met with Bratton and New York Mayor Bill de Blasio.
 He has also written a book, Ways of Grace: Stories of Activism, Adversity, and How Sports Can Bring Us Together, published in June 2017 that details the incident and his shift to activism as a result.
 Blake was subsequently sued for defamation by the officer who had mistakenly arrested Blake as the book portrayed the officer "as a racist and a goon".
 The lawsuit was dismissed by a judge in September 2018.

 Philanthropy

 In 2008 Blake established The James Blake Foundation, which "invests vital seed money at the leading-edge of science: speed up the most promising work, and shortening the time it takes to turn lab discoveries into better treatments for patients."
 Since 2005, he has hosted Anthem Live!, a charity tennis exhibition and musical event in Virginia and New York City to raise money for cancer research.
-In July 2008, Blake established the Thomas Blake, Sr. Memorial Research Fund to support cancer research at Memorial Sloan Kettering Cancer Center.
+In July 2008, Blake established the Thomas Blake Sr. Memorial Research Fund to support cancer research at Memorial Sloan Kettering Cancer Center.
 The fund was named in memory of his father, who died from gastric cancer in 2004.
 Nike and Fila, which sponsored Blake, created T-shirts for Blake's charity, the J-Block program, and proceeds went to the Cancer Research Fund.